We fund activities that play a role in strengthening communities. In particular, we focus on groups and projects that support Cory’s goals of:

 Cory’s Employee Community Fund Committee will select projects based on your application and the criteria above.
-We might get in touch to talk to you about your application before making our selection.
+We might get in touch to talk to you about your application or arrange a site visit before making our selection.

-If you are successful, we’ll require your organisation’s bank account details.
-When the funding arrives in your account, you can start spending it one the activities you told us about in your application.
+If you are successful, we will require your organisation’s bank account details.
+When the funding arrives in your account, you can start spending it on one of the activities you told us about in your application.

-Please keep records of the things you spend your funding on – and keep track of how it fits with your application.
-We want to make sure that the funding is being spent the way you said it would.
+You must keep records of how you spend your funding – and keep track of how it fits with your application.
+We may ask you to show that the funding is being spent the way you said it would.
 Keeping bank statements can be a good record of what you’ve spent.

 If you make small changes to your activities, or what you want to spend the money on, that’s okay, as long as you’re still using the funding to carry out the project you told us about in your application.
 However, you should contact us if: